vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 <div class="composition-api">

-Refs can hold any value type, including deeply nested objects, arrays, or JavaScript built-in data structures like `Map`.
+Refs can hold any value type or reference type, including deeply nested objects, arrays, or JavaScript built-in data structures like `Map`.

 A ref will make its value deeply reactive.
 This means you can expect changes to be detected even when you mutate nested objects or arrays: